OpenGlobe/kidsinparks/README.md

 Schedule
 ---

 We'll work together to develop designs and / or prototypes that address three key opportunities related to granting, accepting and revoking admission to parks for 4th graders.
 The hackathon will follow a modified Agile framework, with pitch sessions throughout the iterative review process.
 The hackathon will investigate technology solutions for three types of users: youth - including those coming from disadvantaged backgrounds, employees that grant entrance to parks, teachers and parents.
-(Coming soon: user strries!)
+(Coming soon: user stories!)

-1:00 - 1:20 PM Intro to Kids in Parks initiative and format of the hackathon.
+- 1:00 - 1:20 PM Intro to Kids in Parks initiative and format of the hackathon.
-1:20 PM - 2:00 PM - Round 1 - scoping of challenge, initial concept prototyping
+- 1:20 PM - 2:00 PM - Round 1 - scoping of challenge, initial concept prototyping
-2:00 PM - 2:15 PM - Round 1 Presentations
+- 2:00 PM - 2:15 PM - Round 1 Presentations
-2:15 PM - 3:00 PM - Round 2 - Continuation of prototyping activity
+- 2:15 PM - 3:00 PM - Round 2 - Continuation of prototyping activity
-3:00 PM - 3:15 PM - Round 2 Presentations
+- 3:00 PM - 3:15 PM - Round 2 Presentations
-3:15 PM - 4:00 PM - Round 3 - Continuation of prototyping activity
+- 3:15 PM - 4:00 PM - Round 3 - Continuation of prototyping activity
-4:00 PM - 4:15 PM - Round 3 FINAL Presentations
+- 4:00 PM - 4:15 PM - Round 3 FINAL Presentations
-4:15 PM - 4:30 PM - Wrap-up
+- 4:15 PM - 4:30 PM - Wrap-up